 This feature represents algorithmically-generated questions that Google believes might relate to your search query.
 Each question typically represents a Featured snippet that expands in an accordion style dropdown.
 Related questions are mixed into organic results and can take different locations in the SERP.

-Video results can appear along with other organic results when Google thinks that they may benefit the user.
-They have a title, a link, and a description just like usual snippets.
+Video previews can appear along with other organic results when Google thinks they may benefit the user.
+They have a title, a link, and a description just like a regular snippet.